-Paul lectures at Pretoria University’s Gordon Institute for Business Science on presenting with confidence.
+Paul lectures, coaches and trains on presenting with confidence.
 He has spoken to tens of thousands of people at conferences and corporate events all over the world.
 He is an acclaimed business speaker, coach and authority on customer service excellence and business presentations, and author of two other books including “You Can Present with Confidence” published internationally in 2011.
 His entertaining and engaging presentation style and story telling ability have kept audiences riveted during his speeches, public seminars and training events.

-Paul has addressed professional speaker conventions in England, Australia, South Africa, Germany, France and the Netherlands.
-He blogs as “The Presentation Skills Expert”, and sends a regular email newsletter on presenting to thousands of subscribers.
+Paul has addressed professional speaker conventions in England, Australia, South Africa, Germany, France, Malaysia and the Netherlands.
+He blogs on presentation skills and customer service, and his articles have been regularly published.

-Since 2005 he has run the Two Oceans (ultra) marathon annually achieving blue number status in 2014 (for completing 10 ultra runs, in his case consecutive).
-He completed back to back Comrades marathons between Durban and Pietermaritzburg (89km) in 2013 and 2014.
-He has made over 100 logged scuba dives.
-He plays guitar and hums a tune for relaxation, a pastime that once earned him a living.
+Since 2005 he has run the Two Oceans (ultra) marathon annually achieving blue number status in 2014 (for completing 10 consecutive ultra runs,).
+He completed back to back Comrades marathons between Durban and Pietermaritzburg – 87km up (2013) & 89km down (2014).
+He has well over 100 logged scuba dives, plays guitar and hums a tune for relaxation – a pastime that once earned him a living.
+He has more recently taken up photography as a hobby.
 Paul also knows a fine wine when he smells it.
 He lives in Sandton, South Africa with his wife Trudi and youngest daughter Jenna.